 • Invest in a couple of really good pairs of knicks – a great chamois and knick fit that is right for you makes a massive difference.
 Having tried many, I personally find Black Sheep to be most comfortable, but not necessarily longest lasting (Santini wins here in my experience).

 • Do some 2 and 3 day rides first and figure out what works and what doesn’t.
 Based upon my early rides I’ve made some kit changes and added some accessories (eg water filter, battery pack, handlebar bag, plastic mud guard, additional wet weather clothing) that led to a setup I’m pretty happy with.
-But, everyone is different!
+But, everyone is different, and I continue to tinker with the setup!

 • Plan your route and download it so that it works without mobile reception.
 I prefer Komoot for a whole range of reasons, but also find Strava routes very useful – it shows where people are and are not cycling.
 And then be prepared to change it when you want – PocketEarth is my go-to help with that.
 As a result I like using a quadlocked iPhone – also readily available for photo taking!